 Aerospace and Defense

 Design software is a critical engineering tool, providing a virtual platform for optimizing the performance and reliability of mission-critical assets.
-NI AWR software solutions help leading companies develop A/D products that meet key technical and business requirements by supporting innovation through exploration of product design options.
-The NI AWR software platform assists engineers with demanding and challenging A/D product development projects, from ad-hoc personal communications networks to airborne radar and satellite communications.
+AWR software solutions help leading companies develop A/D products that meet key technical and business requirements by supporting innovation through exploration of product design options.
+The AWR software platform assists engineers with demanding and challenging A/D product development projects, from ad-hoc personal communications networks to airborne radar and satellite communications.

 Deliver products on time and on budget with smart design automation and critical simulation technology that anticipates product development challenges.